 dependencies

-Enforce allowed dependencies between elements in your project.
+Enforce dependency constraints in your project.

 Rule Details